 Fröbisch et al. (2007, 2015) pointed out that the first two digital rays (digits, metapodials and distal carpals/tarsals) ossify before the others (“preaxial polarity”) in salamanders and the temnospondyls Apateon, Micromelerpeton and Sclerocephalus, while the fourth ossifies first (“postaxial polarity”) in amniotes, frogs and “probably” (Fröbisch et al. 2015: 233, 234) the lepospondyls Microbrachis and Hyloplesion.
 This latter inference, however, is based only on a delay in the ossification of the fifth ray that is shared specifically with sauropsid amniotes (Olori 2015).
-Ossification sequences (however partial) of the other four rays in any lepospondyl are currently limited to the tarsus of Batropetes, which clearly shows preaxial polarity (Glienke 2015: fig. 6O–S; Marjanović and Laurin 2018), and that of the putative lepospondyl Sauropleura, in which likewise the second distal tarsal ossified before all others (Marjanović and Laurin 2018).
-Outside of temno- and lepospondyls, Marjanović and Laurin (2013, 2018) presented evidence that preaxial polarity is plesiomorphic, widespread and dependent on the use of the still developing limbs for locomotion, which would explain why it was independently lost in amniotes and frogs and reduced (the third ray ossifies first) in direct-developing salamanders.
+Ossification sequences (however partial) of the other four rays in any lepospondyl are currently limited to the tarsus of Batropetes, which clearly shows preaxial polarity (Glienke 2015: fig. 6O–S; Marjanović and Laurin 2019), and that of the putative (but see Clack et al. 2019) lepospondyl Sauropleura, in which likewise the second distal tarsal ossified before all others (Marjanović and Laurin 2019).
+Outside of temno- and lepospondyls, Marjanović and Laurin (2013, 2019) presented evidence that preaxial polarity is plesiomorphic, widespread and dependent on the use of the still developing limbs for locomotion, which would explain why it was independently lost in amniotes and frogs and reduced (the third ray ossifies first) in direct-developing salamanders.
+It may be relevant here that the PH2 (Fig. 1f), favored by our appendicular data, groups exactly those sampled taxa in a clade that are known to have preaxial polarity in limb development.
+To sum up, neither our own analyses nor the previous works that we cited above demonstrated conclusively that ossification sequences of postcranial elements provide reliable clues about the origin of extant amphibians.

-Given the phylogenetic signal we have found in cranial ossification sequences, we think that ossification sequence data should eventually be added to phenotypic datasets for analyses of tetrapod phylogeny.
+In contrast, we are reasonably confident about our results on the cranial ossification sequences.
+Given the phylogenetic signal we have found in our cranial datasets, we think that ossification sequence data should eventually be added to phenotypic datasets for analyses of tetrapod phylogeny.
 Indeed, an analysis of amniote phylogeny using data from organogenesis sequences (coded using event-pairing in Parsimov) already exists (Werneburg and Sánchez-Villagra 2009).
 The usefulness of such data for phylogenetic inference was further tested, with encouraging results, by Laurin and Germain (2011 [Laurin, 2011 #18773]), and the present analysis adds additional support for it.

-On the origin of lissamphibians, or the preservation of favoured lepospondyls in the struggle for life
+Indirect support for the lepospondyl hypothesis from temnospondyls

-The strong support for the lepospondyl hypothesis that we have found is surprising because cranial ossification sequence data, especially those of the Permo-Carboniferous temnospondyl Apateon, have often been claimed to contradict the LH; especially, similarities between Apateon and extant urodeles, in particular the supposedly “primitive” hynobiid Ranodon, have often been emphasized (Schoch and Carroll 2003; Schoch and Milner 2004; Carroll 2007; Schoch 2014b).
+The strong support for the lepospondyl hypothesis that we have found in cranial data is surprising because cranial ossification sequence data, especially those of the Permo-Carboniferous temnospondyl Apateon, have often been claimed to contradict the LH (lepospondyl hypothesis, Fig. 1d).
+Similarities between Apateon and extant urodeles, in particular the supposedly “primitive” hynobiid Ranodon, have often been emphasized (Schoch and Carroll 2003; Schoch and Milner 2004; Carroll 2007; Schoch 2014b).
 However, other studies have already raised doubts about some of these claims (e.g. Schoch 2006 [Schoch, 2006 #14402]; Anderson 2007; Germain and Laurin 2009 [Germain, 2009 #17017]).
 Schoch (2006) and Anderson (2007) concluded that most characters shared between Apateon and urodeles were plesiomorphies.
 Germain and Laurin (2009) also demonstrated that, far from being very similar to the ancestral urodele morphotype (contra Schoch and Carroll 2003 or Carroll 2007 [Schoch, 2003 #9328]), the cranial ossification sequence of Apateon was statistically significantly different from that of the hypothetical last common ancestor of all urodeles (as suspected by Anderson 2007).
-However, these earlier studies did not clearly show which of the various hypotheses on lissamphibian origins the ossification sequences of Apateon – or the newly available partial sequence (Werneburg 2018) of the phylogenetically distant temnospondyl Sclerocephalus – supported most.
+However, these earlier studies did not clearly show which of the various hypotheses on lissamphibian origins the ossification sequences of Apateon spp. – or the newly available partial sequence (Werneburg 2018) of the phylogenetically distant temnospondyl Sclerocephalus – supported most.
 This is what we have attempted to do here.